mfenniak/exposurenotification-node/README.md

 ## Contributions

 This is rough test code.
-I'd welcome contributions to make it cooler, or test better, or work with other contact tracing apps (COVID Alert?).
+I'd welcome contributions to make it cooler.